DeRamus-Villegas-PerezOchoa-Adlister/java-adlister-DVP/README.md

-# Air Flea Market (Adlister Project)
+# Air Swap Meet (Adlister Project)

-Air Flea Market is an application that allows a user to view, search and create online private-party sale ads.
+Air Swap Meet is an application that allows a user to view, search and create online private-party sale ads.

 Environment: HTML, mySQL, Java, JSP, Servlets, ...